kyma-project/kyma/components/connectivity-certs-controller/README.md

 EOF
 ```

-After successful exchange the secrets will be created or modified and the `CertificateRequest` will be deleted.
+After a successful exchange of certificates, the controller creates new Secrets or modifies the existing ones that correspond to the updated certificates.
+The CertificateRequest CR is deleted.

 ## Troubleshooting

-If something went wrong while requesting certificates or saving them to secrets, the custom resource will not be deleted and it will have and `error` status with a detailed error message.
+If there's an error in the process of fetching the certificates or saving them to Secrets, the CertificateRequest CR is not deleted.
+Instead, the controller adds the **error** section that contains a detailed error message to the CR.

-To get the error message run:
+To get the error message, run:
 ```
 kubectl get certificaterequests.applicationconnector.kyma-project.io {CERT_REQUEST_NAME} -o jsonpath={.status.error}
 ```